-12.11 Loan Permits – At no additional fee, Loan permits are available for individuals who possess a valid annual or quarterly permit and have brought a vehicle on campus and have forgotten to bring the permit to campus.
-Loan permits may be obtained at the Grand Avenue Visitor Information Center or at the University Police Department.
+12.11 Staff Loan Permits – At no additional fee, Staff Loan permits are available for individuals who possess a valid annual or quarterly Staff permit and have brought a vehicle on campus and did not bring the permit to campus.
+Staff Loan permits may be obtained at the Grand Avenue Visitor Information Center or at the University Police Department.

 12.12 Temporary Medical Permits – Temporary Medical parking permits are available to students with short-term disabilities to facilitate movement from one area of the campus to the other during the length of their disability.
 Authorization for acquisition of these permits must be processed through the University Cashiers Office with written verification from the student's physician.
 Temporary Medical permits are valid in general and staff parking zones only.
 Temporary Medical permits are not valid in resident spaces, disabled spaces, sponsored guest spaces, limited time zones over the posted time limit or in metered spaces without paying the meter rate.